johanbphilip/inventory-system/READme.md

 ## What is this?

-This is a basic inventory system that I created as part of a project for my workplace.
+This is a basic inventory system that I created in order to help my workplace digitize our medical supply inventory.
-This program uses MongoDB for its database.
-I currently have the backend built out and need to start working on the front end

 ## Client Side features

 - [x] Create a basic dashboard with the search feature and a search table
+- [x] Create a Search Page that has a searching feature with a table
+- [ ] Add edit and delete features within the search page itself (when editing/deleting, you open up to a page with the whole item shown)
 - [ ] Basic CRUD features to begin with
 - [ ] Turn the TopNavBar into just something with the name, logo and possibly settings if that comes up later on
-- [x] Add in a SideNavBar that has access to possible other pages
+- [x] Add in a SideNavBar
 - [ ] Maybe have a tile that shows count of how many items are high alert/low in stock
 - [ ] Login/Register Page later on
 - [ ] Create a dashboard that shows different feature (number of items, items below threshold, order from most to least expensive/etc/)
+- [ ] filter by quantity less than certain amount or by least to greatest quantity
+- [ ] then allow to filter by alert param

 ### SideBar adjustments